usarscotus/legal-directory/frcmp/rule_32.1.md

 &nbsp;&nbsp;&nbsp;&nbsp;(B) Requirements .
 The hearing must be recorded by a court reporter or by a suitable recording device.
 The judge must give the person:

-(i) notice of the hearing and its purpose, the alleged violation, and the person's right to retain counsel or to request that counsel be appointed if the person cannot obtain counsel;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) notice of the hearing and its purpose, the alleged violation, and the person's right to retain counsel or to request that counsel be appointed if the person cannot obtain counsel;

-&nbsp;&nbsp;(ii) an opportunity to appear at the hearing and present evidence; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) an opportunity to appear at the hearing and present evidence; and

-&nbsp;&nbsp;&nbsp;&nbsp;(iii) upon request, an opportunity to question any adverse witness, unless the judge determines that the interest of justice does not require the witness to appear.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) upon request, an opportunity to question any adverse witness, unless the judge determines that the interest of justice does not require the witness to appear.

 &nbsp;&nbsp;&nbsp;&nbsp;(C) Referral.
 If the judge finds probable cause, the judge must conduct a revocation hearing.
 If the judge does not find probable cause, the judge must dismiss the proceeding.